 As a college, our teaching staff are specialists in 16-19 education.
 We are unique in this position as the only 16-19 specialist college for Level 3 and accelerated courses in Salisbury.
 We are lucky to be able to deliver our courses using excellent modern facilities and we offer a broad range of A-Level and Vocational / Technical courses.

-Our staff have a tireless dedication to improving the standards of academic achievement for all students and have a passionate commitment to your success through a culture of high expectation and aspiration.
+Our staff have a tireless dedication to improving the standards of academic achievement for all students and have a passionate commitment to your success through a culture of high expectations and aspiration.
 Students at S6C speak highly of our teachers and support staff.
 They will thoroughly enjoy working with you and supporting you to attain your ambitions both academically and personally.
 Whether you are aiming for university or employment, we will help you on your post-16 journey.

 St John's - Marlborough